 The question asked most often and with good reason!
 As parents, we all want to protect our babies and we want to introduce them to new toys when it is safe to do so.
-Baby Jumpers are perfectly safe toys, but there are precise jumper and baby jumperoo age recommendations that you should follow.
+Baby Jumpers, Jumperoos and Exersaucers are perfectly safe toys, but you should be aware of their age and weight recommendations.

 Baby jumper age: Personally (after 3 children), we found that the optimum baby jumper age is around 4 to 6 months.
 Each of our kids started using the jumper at a different month, which is why we feel it is so important to use your own intuition and to really observe where your baby’s neck strength is at.